 Product prices, particularly in the US market, can be cyclical and volatile.
 Prices for Tenon's products are influenced by North American housing inventory levels (new and existing), house price movement, housing construction levels, remodelling and renovation expenditure levels and other factors, such as employment levels and interest rates that effect consumer demand.
 Prices are also influenced by product availability, which can be a function of interest and foreign exchange variation, seasonal factors or supply availability and competition from a number of countries that supply products into the North American market, particularly New Zealand, North and South America and China.
 US lumber prices are particularly volatile, while US prices for finished products (such as mouldings) tend to be less volatile and on longer-term supplier programmes.
 Movements in the above factors may materially affect Tenon's financial performance.
-Tenon estimates that a movement of \$50/mbf (mbf signifies thousand board feet) in the sales price for Moulding & Better 5/4 lumber is estimated to affect operating earnings before financing expense by approximately \$0.75 million per annum assuming the Taupo sawmill is operating at full capacity.
-The average Moulding & Better 5/4 lumber price (per Crows listed prices) in the 2012 fiscal year was approximately \$1,219 mbf (2011: \$1,128 /mbf).
+Tenon estimates that a movement of \$50/mbf (mbf signifies thousand board feet) in the sales price for Moulding & Better 5/4 lumber is estimated to affect operating earnings before financing expense and equity by approximately \$0.6 million per annum, assuming the Taupo sawmill is operating at full capacity.
+Full capacity for the Taupo sawmill is equivalent to processing approximately 400,000 tonnes of logs per annum on a four shift basis.
+Currently the Taupo sawmill is operating at approximately 3/4 of full capacity.
+The average Moulding & Better 5/4 lumber price (per Crows listed prices) in the 2013 fiscal year was approximately \$1,309 mbf (2012: \$1,219 mbf).
 Tenon can manage some of this pricing volatility by increasing or decreasing total production and/or internal consumption of the Moulding & Better 5/4 lumber in the Taupo remanufacture plant.
 Actual monthly sales volumes will vary depending on market and operating circumstances.

 Sawlogs are the key raw material for Tenon's New Zealand based solid wood processing operations.
 A failure to secure wood supply could have a material adverse affect on the New Zealand production.
-To mitigate this risk, Tenon maintains specialist in-house procurement expertise and has a number of long-term sawlog supply agreements with the purchasers of its former forest estate and varies the grades of log utilised.
+To mitigate this risk, Tenon maintains specialist in-house procurement expertise and has a number of term sawlog supply agreements with the purchasers of its former forest estate and varies the grades of log utilised.
 Tenon also purchases sawlogs under shorter-term supply arrangements and on the spot market.
-Tenon estimate a movement in the average cost of logs of NZ\$1/tonne would affect operating earnings before financing expense by approximately \$0.3 million assuming up to 400,000 tonnes of logs are processed at full capacity on an annual basis.
+Tenon estimate a movement in the average cost of logs of NZ\$1/tonne would affect operating earnings before financing expense and equity by approximately \$0.3 million assuming up to 400,000 tonnes of logs are processed at full capacity on an annual basis.